Shardion/Terrabreak/README.md

 Dynamic options are a lot more complicated.
 They are built to be modifiable at run-time, and viewed or even modified by users, and can exist on per-server or per-user levels.
-They are intended to be used for anything that is not a core truth of the application, like the number of reactions required to mute someone with the Votemute feature, or the color used by default in embeds.
+They are intended to be used for anything that is not a core truth of the application, like the number of reactions required to mute someone with the Automute feature, or the color used by default in embeds.